 If 1% of the Kansas population is uncounted in the 2020 Census, the state of Kansas could miss receiving approximately $603,990,400 in federal funding over a 10-year period.
-Ensure you count, ensure your community counts, ensure Kansas Counts by participating in the 2020 Census!
+Ensure you count, ensure your community counts, and ensure Kansas Counts by participating in the 2020 Census!

 Kansas Counts is a statewide effort aimed at increasing engagement, awareness, and participation in the 2020 Census.
 Kansas Counts provides the opportunity to ensure you, your community, and the state of Kansas counts.
-When you participate in the census you help create fair congressional representation for Kansans; obtain valuable information that leaders can use to plan for your community’s future; and increase resources for health, schools, transportation, and more.
+When you participate in the census you, help create fair congressional representation for Kansans; obtain valuable information that leaders can use to plan for your community’s future; and increase resources for health, schools, transportation, and more.
 At Kansascounts.org we can help you and community census volunteers navigate the 2020 Census to achieve a complete count in Kansas.